Dr. Bartlett now provides video sessions for clients.

 Therapy can provide support, insight, and new perspectives for many of life’s challenges.
 Therapy is right for anyone who is hoping to get the most out of his/her life, to increase self-awareness, and to work toward making positive changes in one’s life.

-I also offer in-home psychotherapy for postpartum women through A Bridge Home, helping to transition mom and baby to a longer term supportive office based therapy with one of my experienced clinicians.
+I also offer virtual or in-person psychotherapy for postpartum women through A Bridge Home, helping to transition mom and baby to a longer term supportive therapy with one of my experienced clinicians.

 For many postpartum women, traveling to see a therapist for support is just too difficult.
-This unique service allows us to reach out and provide a bridge connecting the support of the maternity unit to the client’s home and family.
+Our virtual service allows us to reach out and provide a bridge connecting the support of the maternity unit to the client’s home and family.

 We are passionate about making treatment accessible to women in crisis, and women at risk for perinatal mood disorders.
 As clinicians with specialties in maternal mental health, we have extensive training and experience treating women who struggle, whether it be during pregnancy or postpartum.